Skip to main content

 File markings reflect the level of security measures necessary to protect the information contained within a file or document.
 It is important that all trust documentation carries the appropriate markings in order to protect privacy and confidentiality.
 Understanding the status of a file helps readers to make appropriate decisions about distribution and storage.

-File markings can be set by the author of a file to ensure that other members of Staff are informed of the status of the file.
+File markings can be set by the author of a file to ensure that other colleagues are informed of the status of the file.
 However, such markings will not prevent disclosure of the record under FOI, unless an exemption applies.
 As a general rule the trust has employed the following classifications for sensitive files:

 5.2.1 Strictly confidential